vardhan-cr/mojo/examples/js/README.md

 url - the URL this application was loaded from as a String.

+The (inherited) Application class constructor initializes the shell and url properties.
+It's unlikely that you'll want to use the appShell argument directly.

 The initialize() and acceptConnection() methods are defined by application.mojom and they're needed because the JS content handler makes the JS application the Mojo shell's client.

+--- JavaScript Classes ---

+The JS content handler depends on the ECMAScript6 ("Harmony") classes feature.

 --- Mojo Application Structure ---